-When coal is burnt, any particles that don't completely burn or are too large to stay in the air, fall as dust or ash.
+When coal is burnt, any materials that don't completely burn and are too large to stay in the air fall as ash.
 The materials in ash from this fire are similar to materials in the soil in your garden and the ash you'd find in a fireplace.